 What is SPI protocol?
 Serial peripheral interface protocol is a kind of serial communication protocol that follows the full-duplex communication process for transmitting data.
 It is a synchronous protocol; whose transmission speed is high.
 The SPI protocol is also considered a master-slave type protocol because it is very simple and a perfect one for interfacing between microcontrollers and their peripherals.
-The main purpose of using SPI protocol is two interacting with microprocessor and microcontroller with some memories, like – PROM, EPROM, ADC (analog to digital converter), DAC (digital to analog converter), RTC (Real-time clock), several sensors, memory cards and with other types of microcontrollers.
+The main purpose of using SPI protocol is two interact with microprocessors and microcontrollers with some memories, like – PROM, EPROM, ADC (analog to digital converter), DAC (digital to analog converter), RTC (Real-time clock), several sensors, memory cards and with other types of microcontrollers.

 What is the SPI protocol?